OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/cosmos-db/documentdb-java-application.md

                                             + "'", null).getQueryIterable().toList();

                     if (collectionList.size() > 0) {
-                        // Cache the collection object so we won't have to query for it
+                        // Cache hello collection object so we won't have tooquery for it
-                        // later to retrieve the selfLink.
+                        // later tooretrieve hello selfLink.
                         collectionCache = collectionList.get(0);
                     } else {
-                        // Create the collection if it doesn't exist. try {
+                        // Create hello collection if it doesn't exist. try {
                             DocumentCollection collectionDefinition = new DocumentCollection();
                             collectionDefinition.setId(COLLECTION_ID);